PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: PlaneRecTR++ Overview

 \section{PlaneRecTR++ Overview}

 Our PlaneRecTR++ is an end-to-end unified query learning architecture, designed for the challenging task of joint planar reconstruction and relative camera pose estimation.
 In Figure \ref{fig:planerectr++_overview}, the only input to PlaneRecTR++ are two RGB images $I_1$ and $I_2$ of different views, with their learnable queries serving as the bridge jointly connecting distinct sub-tasks.
 Specifically, plane queries guide the learning of unified plane embeddings $\mathcal{E}_\text{plane}$ for each possible plane candidate within input frames, whose mutual interactions enable their decoding to final planar attributes, cross-view plane correspondences, and relative camera pose.
-Please note that the above results are obtained by PlaneRecTR++ in one shot without any external priors like initial poses or planes \cite{jin2021sparseplanes, agarwala2022planeformers, tan2023nopesac}.
+Please note that the above results are obtained by PlaneRecTR++ in one shot without \jiajia{external pose prior or correspondences supervision} \cite{jin2021sparseplanes, agarwala2022planeformers, tan2023nopesac}.